Piqi 0.6.0 Released

 Full list of changes: https://github.com/alavrik/piqi/blob/master/CHANGES

-Updated roadmap: http://piqi.org/roadmap/
+Updated roadmap: https://piqi.org/roadmap/

-Downloads: http://piqi.org/downloads/
+Downloads: https://piqi.org/downloads/

 v0.5.7-sp1 release for piqi-erlang and piqi-rpc